Wheat & White Beers

-Known as bière blance in French, witbier in Flemish and birra bianca in Italian.
-White beers are defined as unfiltered, top-fermented wheat beer that are cloudy but light in colour.
-The recognisable “haze” comes from the yeasts and protein that remain suspended in the beer post fermentation.
-White beer is characterised by its refreshing balance of spices, such as coriander, cloves, or even with Curaçao orange peel and vanilla
+White beers are mainly produced in Belgium and The Netherlands, where they are defined as unfiltered, top-fermented beers that are cloudy but light in colour.
+The name, instead of coming from the colour of the beer, originates from the crisp white head that is produced when poured.
+White beer is characterised by its refreshing balance of spices, such as coriander, cloves, or even with orange peel and vanilla.
+Sounds delicious, right?

 They are often considered the brother of Wheat Beers, as they are similar in how they are produced and the overall flavour, although there are key differences.

 Although largely similar, white beers are often confused with wheat beers and there are some clear differences.
 Wheat beers are a whole beer style of their own, although they often have a similar flavour profile.

 Furthermore, wheat beer must be made with at least 50% malted wheat.

 Don't be afraid of a little foam!
 Just make sure to keep a 45° angle when pouring and you should get a great result on a beer tap.
 Make sure your glass is very clean and cold, it will help you to get a good pour.

 We recommend using a traditional weizen glass as seen here, as it will bring out the flavours and allow you to see the beer as it has been enjoyed for hundreds of years.

 Wheat beers are produced mostly in Austria & Germany, with strict rules as to what can be defined as a wheat beer.